-I visited Nyungwe with a group of excited local tourists eager to find out what the dense rain forest can offer.
+I visited Nyungwe National Park with a group of excited local tourists eager to find out what the dense rainforest has to offer.
 It was a weekend getaway that turned out to be an unforgettable experience.

-We strolled down a steep trail on the floor of the forest.
-It felt like a scene in a horror movie.
-One Trip Advisor reviewer wrote that he felt like Tarzan in the wild jungle, referring to a character in an adventure film.
-The trail is so narrow that we had to march in a single file creating a very long line.
+We rambled along a steep trail on the floor of the forest.
+It felt like a scene in an adventure film.
+One Trip Advisor reviewer wrote that he felt like Tarzan in the wild jungle.
+The trail is so narrow that we had to march in a single file, creating a very long line.

 Behind us, another line was formed by a group of foreign tourists.
 The twist and turn parade down the steep valley was both thrilling and scary.
-We were completely swallowed by the forest and as we moved deeper, the trail got darker, moist and slippery.
+We were completely swallowed by the forest.
+As we moved deeper, the trail got darker, moist and slippery.

-The site of the water falls is spectacular.
+The site of the falls is spectacular.
 When we finally arrived, excitement was in the steam-filled air.
-A powerful stream flows vertically creating whirlpools, turbulence and vapour.
+A powerful stream flows vertically creating whirlpools, turbulence and vapor.
 Over time, velocity is likely to dig deeper and increase the length of the falls.

-Hiking back to the starting point was a physically challenging task.
-If you are planning to visit this attraction, you better start using that gym membership you have been wasting.
+Hiking back to the starting point was physically taxing.
+If you are planning to visit this attraction, you better stop procrastinating and start working out regularly and consistently.

-We had explored the forest from the bottom earlier.
-Then, the canopy gave us an opportunity to see it from above.
-The bridge made of ropes and metallic materials swings with every step you make.
-At some point, it seems like the whole thing is about to turn upside down.
+Earlier on that memorable day, we explored the forest from the bottom.
+Then the canopy gave us an opportunity to see it from above.
+The skywalk made of ropes and metallic materials swings with every step you make.
+At some point, it feels like the whole thing is about to turn upside down.

 I will never forget a girl who screamed her lungs out while holding the ropes firmly.
 She was scared to death but when she made it to the other side, she wanted to do it all over again.
-That made the two of us, when we reached the other side, we felt like doing it all over again.
-I bet you will feel the same.
+That made the two of us.